Sergeant Cork: Cast

+Notable guest stars included Carmen Silvera, Alan Haines and Peter Sallis.

+Home media

 Network has released the entire series on Region 2, PAL DVD in the UK.
 The second series was an exclusive two-disc set on their website which has since been re-released on 3 September 2012.
-The third set was also a four disc set and is available through the Network website.
+The third series was a four-disc set and was available through the Network website.
 Series 4 became available from both the Network website and other retailers on 6 August 2012.
 Series 5 was released on 19 November 2012, and Series 6 on 18 March 2013.
+A 19 disc set of the complete series was released in 2018.